mdcruz/devopsplayground-26-cypress/README.md

 ```

 ## Cypress CLI commands
+- To run tests headlessly, use `npx cypress run`.
+By default, this will log the results on your terminal.
 - To use a different type of Chrome browser, use `npx cypress run --browser [browserName]` (e.g. `npx cypress run --browser canary` canary if Canary is installed)
 - To run a single spec file, use `npx cypress run --spec [path to your spec file]` (e.g `npx cypress run --spec cypress/integration/image.gallery.spec.js`)
 - To record test runs, use `npx cypress run --record` however Dashboard service needs to be set up (next meetup!)